insidemordecai/website/content/about/index.md

 I'm based in Kenya and I have been shipping code for just over half a decade.
 I mainly work with front-end web projects but ocassionally dabble in some fullstack development.

-In 2019, I learnt [Dart][dart] and consequently started using [Flutter][flutter] in mobile app projects.

 Previously I have worked in an IT Support role performing some networking, system administration and maintenance tasks on top of solving the day-to-day issues.

 ## Outside of tech

 Outside of tech, I obsessively watch motorsport - mainly Formula 1 (and its feeder series).
-I also run a car/motorsport blog called [Drive Talks found here][drivetalks]
+I also run a car/motorsport blog [found here][drivetalks]

 In my former years, I did some piano playing and singing - not that I don't sing now but just to the audience of my pet.

 ## This Site

 My blog/portfolio has gone through a couple of changes throughout the years.
-Initially, I coded it with good ol' HTML code, tried WordPress and Medium.
+Initially, I coded it with good ol' HTML, tried WordPress and Medium.
 Later, I started to use a couple of templates with a mix of HTML and SCSS and various tweaks to suite my style.
 Currently, this site is built using [Hugo][hugo] static site generator and [Blowfish][blowfish] due to the lightweight nature and the fact I use markdown often.

 ## Privacy and Copyrights